RX Refill or Renew?

 How to request a prescription refill

-Prescription refills can be requested online via My HealtheVet, on the Rx Refill mobile app, by phone, or through the mail.
+Prescription refills can be requested online via My HealtheVet with a Premium My HealtheVet account.
+You can also request refills on the Rx Refill mobile app, by phone, or through the mail.
 To make sure you get your medication before you run out, request refills at least 15 days before you need it.
 You could even schedule a refill the day your medication arrives.
 The medication won’t be processed for shipping until its fill date.